RealTonyBlaq/alx-system_engineering-devops/0x13-firewall/README.md

 to deny all incoming traffic from all ports except 80/http, 443/SSL, 22/SSH

-`100-portforwarding` is the configuration file [`before.rules`] in the `/etc/ufw/` directory which has been configured to redirect traffic from port 8080/tcp to 80/tcp
+`100-portforwarding` is the configuration file [`before.rules`] in the `/etc/ufw/` directory which has been configured to redirect traffic to the server from port 8080/tcp to 80/tcp